dearsuns/dearsuns/README.md

        telemachus/ody x hermes, i will Kill you slow sharpwolf die
        roleplays
-      people who make penople crazyly masculine and makes her the "man" in the marrirage and ody the twink malewife like boy bye🖕🖕🖕🖕🖕🖕
+      people who make penelope crazyly masculine and makes her the "man" in the marrirage and ody the twink malewife like boy bye🖕🖕🖕🖕🖕🖕

        i like when people c+h pls do it yay!